-In 2016, we continue to implement most of the recommendations from the Enhanced Disclosure Task Force (EDTF) to improve bank risk disclosures(1).
+In 2017, we continue to implement most of the recommendations from the Enhanced Disclosure Task Force (EDTF) to improve bank risk disclosures(1).
 We have also implemented the temporary and permanent disclosure recommendations(2) that are applicable to DBS from the EDTF's November 2015 report, "Impact of expected credit loss (ECL) approaches on bank risk disclosures".

-For an overview of the recommendations and where we have incorporated the relevant disclosures, please refer to Appendix on page 98.
+For an overview of the recommendations and where we have incorporated the relevant disclosures, refer to Summary of disclosures on page 112.